pforret/blog.splashing/_topic/tourism/santorini.md

 ---
 # Destination: Santorini

-Santorini, officially Thira  and classical Greek Thera, is an island in the southern Aegean Sea,  about 200 km  southeast from the Greek mainland.
+Santorini, officially Thira  and Classical Greek Thera, is an island in the southern Aegean Sea,  about 200 km  southeast from the Greek mainland.
 It is the largest island of a small circular archipelago, which bears the same name and is the  remnant of a caldera.
-It forms the southernmost member of the Cyclades group of islands, with an area of approximately 73  km2  and a 2011 census population of 15,550.
+It is the southernmost member of the Cyclades group of islands, with an area of approximately 73  km2  and a 2011 census population of 15,550.
 The municipality of Santorini includes the inhabited islands of Santorini and Therasia, as well as  the uninhabited islands of Nea Kameni, Palaia Kameni, Aspronisi and Christiana.
 The total land area is 90.623 km2 .

 ## Unsplash photos